Bathroom safety - adultsOlder adult bathroom safety; Falls - bathroom safety

 Bath or Shower

-- Put non-slip suction mats or rubber silicone decals in the tub to prevent falls.
+- Put non-slip suction mats or rubber silicone decals in the bottom of your tub to prevent falls.

 - Use a non-skid bath mat outside the tub for firm footing.

-- Have someone install a single lever on your faucet (if you don't have one), to mix hot and cold water together.
+- If you do not already have one, install a single lever on your faucet to mix hot and cold water together.

-- Have someone set the temperature on your water heater to 120° F to prevent burns.
+- Set the temperature on your water heater to 120°F (49°C) to prevent burns.

 - Sit on a bath chair or bench when taking a shower.